lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 If you resonated with any of the above, let us know through this Typeform or subscribe below to stay updated on Picnic Collective.
 We are also accepting founding Picnic Collective member donations for those who want to secure their interest and have some influence or insight on how Picnic Collective will be run.
 You may also have the opportunity for a meet & greet with me to share your story or ideas, or just to have a chat!

+_We are a collective of bootstrapped founders, established solopreneurs, trusted industry experts and overall passionate folks who are interested in pursuing a sustainable path to_

 ## Final thoughts

+> It is not that we have a short time to live, but that we waste a lot of it. **Life is long enough**, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested. - Seneca

+_We have a finite time on this earth.
+And it's a long time, not short._

+Life is fucking hard and it sucks.
+It's long and difficult and nothing is guaranteed in life.
+There's no prize at the end of it and "the end" could happen at any time.
+You have to figure out the rules and what your own purpose is.
+You have two choices: run on autopilot and let life happen to you.
+Or, take the amazing opportunity that can only happen at this point in time of our entire universe's history.
+Just do something with that.
+Do something meaningful, do something that you can be proud of and make every day worth living.

+Life comes at you fast.
+Getting through this with kindness and self compassion, and in turn to others.
+Just be a nicer person, be a more pleasant person, more empathetic to other people going through their hardships.
+Not even comparing, I just know what pain feels like and I know how debilitating it can be.
+Life comes at you fast.

+_You have to live in the moment because that's the only guarantee in life– what is happening right now._

+_Right now is the only guarantee we have, so feel excited._

 If you made it this far, thank you for your readership and continued support and for allowing me to be open and vulnerable.